SafuGit/SafuGit/README.md

 ###

 Fullstack Developer from Bangladesh
--  🔭 My main languages are - Python, Javascript, HTML/CSS & Java
+-  🔭 My main languages are - Python, Typescript, HTML/CSS & Java

 - 👨‍💻 All of my projects are available on [Github](https://github.com/SafuGit)